rm511130/Tanzu-Workshop-TKGI/README.md

 - Your K8s cluster communicates often through a secure connection with the TMC SaaS Service.
 Your cluster collects data about its health and capacity, and ships it to TMC.
 It also polls TMC for any administrative activities it may need to carry out on the cluster.
 For example, TMC Administrators may define network policies or require compliance scans that need to be applied or executed on your cluster.

-- Ask the worshop facilitator to show you your cluster attached to TMC, it's status, namespaces, workloads, scanning, etc...
+- Ask the workshop facilitator to show you your cluster attached to TMC, it's status, namespaces, workloads, scanning, etc...

 - TMC is a powerful tool so if you'd like to dive deeper, please consider our [TMC HOL (Hands-on Labs)](https://docs.hol.vmware.com/HOL-2020/hol-2032-01-cna_html_en/).